Regina Psychology ServicesSERVICES FOR CHILDREN, ADOLESCENTS, ADULTS, FAMILIES AND SCHOOLS

 A psycho-educational assessment may include some measures of language development, social-emotional development, behavioural patterns, motor development, and academic achievement or school-type performance.
 We are pleased to offer a holistic approach to psycho-educational testing to children, adolescents and adults.

 How it Works

 The process begins by scheduling an intake session.
-At this session, Stacey asks parents to share information about your child and let her know your child’s specific needs.
+At this session, they psychologist asks parents to share information about your child and let her know your child’s specific needs.
 This is typically a session just for the parent(s) although it may be appropriate for an older student to be involved with this session.

 The psychologist will then meet with the student for 4 to 6 hours of direct assessment time.
 This is typically scheduled across two assessment sessions.
-It is very important Stacey sees the student’s best attention and functioning, so she provides ample opportunities for breaks and rest.
+It is very important the psychologist sees the student’s best attention and functioning, so she provides ample opportunities for breaks and rest.

-When the direct assessment time is complete, Stacey will create a comprehensive written report documenting the assessment results, recommendations and accommodations.
+When the direct assessment time is complete, the psychologist will create a comprehensive written report documenting the assessment results, recommendations and accommodations.